clickcrystals-development/ClickCrystals/README.md

 - No, it is not.
   - Tested on multiple servers like PvPLegacy, McPvP, and USPvP
   - Saves the time of having to click one more unnessacary click
-  - !*Does not replenish or auto-click, only makes it so that attack a block with crystals will right click instead, not a cheat*!
+  - !*Does not replenish or auto-click, only makes it so that attacking a block with crystals will right click instead, not a cheat*!

 ### Thank you for downloading!
 - Thank you for supporting ClickCrystals, have a good one!